zachasme/zachasme.github.io/docs/_posts/2025-04-08-stripe-webhooks-without-system-dependencies.markdown

 ## Stripe CLI as a Ruby gem

 So far so good, however, we still depend on developers installing [Stripe CLI](https://docs.stripe.com/stripe-cli) on their system.
 What if we could install it as a regular ruby gem?
-That's exactly what I've done in [`stripe-cli-ruby`](https://github.com/zachasme/stripe-cli-ruby).
+That's exactly what I've done in [`stripe-cli-ruby`](https://github.com/zachasme/stripe-cli-ruby), which includes the puma plugin for good measure.

 With that, `bin/setup` will download, authenticate and run Stripe CLI as part of your development server.